imagej/napari-imagej/README.md

 ## Contributing

 Contributions are welcome!
 When making changes to napari-imagej, please instead use a new conda environment derived from the file `dev-environment.yml`.
-This environment will provides developer tools on top of the libraries needed to run napari-imagej

     mamba env create -f dev-environment.yml
+    mamba activate napari-imagej-dev
     pip install -e .

-The resulting environment, `napari-imagej-dev`, **must be activated** for napari-imagej to appear in the Plugins menu.
+The resulting environment `napari-imagej-dev` provides developer tools on top of the libraries needed to run napari-imagej.
+It **must be activated** for napari-imagej to appear in the Plugins menu.
 You can start napari *with napari-imagej* using the following:

     mamba activate napari-imagej-dev
     napari

-**Once you've made changes**, please lint your code with [black], flake your code with [flake8], and sort your imports with [isort].
+**Once you've made changes**, please lint your code by running `bin/lint.sh`.

-Finally, file a PR!
+Finally, file a [pull request]!

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-imagej" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-imagej" is free and open source software.

 ## Issues